apache/calcite-avatica/site/_docs/howto.md

 * Make sure you are using JDK 8 (not 9 or 10).
 * Check that `README`, `site/_docs/howto.md`, `site/_docs/docker_images.md` have the correct version number.
 * Check that `NOTICE` has the current copyright year.
-* Set `version.major` and `version.minor` in `pom.xml`.
+* Check that `calcite.avatica.version` has the proper value in `/gradle.properties`.
 * Add release notes to `site/_docs/history.md`.
 Include the commit history, and say which versions of Java, Guava and operating systems the release is tested against.
-* Generate a report of vulnerabilities that occur among dependencies, using `./mvnw verify -Ppedantic`.
+* Generate a report of vulnerabilities that occur among dependencies, using `./gradlew dependencyCheckUpdate dependencyCheckAggregate`.
 * Make sure that
   <a href="https://issues.apache.org/jira/issues/?jql=project%20%3D%20CALCITE%20AND%20status%20%3D%20Resolved%20and%20fixVersion%20is%20null">
   every "resolved" JIRA case</a> (including duplicates) has a fix version assigned (most likely the version we are just about to release)

-Create a release branch named after the release, e.g.
-`branch-avatica-1.9`, and push it to Apache.
+The release candidate process does not add commits, so there's no harm if it fails.
+It might leave `-rc` tag behind which can be removed if required.

+You can perform a dry-run release with a help of https://github.com/vlsi/asflike-release-environment That would perform the same steps, however it would push changes to the mock Nexus, Git, and SVN servers.

+If any of the steps fail, fix the problem, and start again from the top.

+### To prepare a release candidate directly in your environment:

+Pick a release candidate index and ensure it does not interfere with previous candidates for the version.

 {% highlight bash %}
-$ git checkout -b branch-avatica-X.Y
-$ git push -u origin branch-avatica-X.Y
-{% endhighlight %}

-We will use the branch for the entire the release process.
-Meanwhile, we do not allow commits to the master branch.
-After the release is final, we can use `git merge --ff-only` to append the changes on the release branch onto the master branch.
-(Apache does not allow reverts to the master branch, which makes it difficult to clean up the kind of messy commits that inevitably happen while you are trying to finalize a release.)

-Now, set up your environment and do a dry run.
-The dry run will not commit any changes back to git and gives you the opportunity to verify that the release process will complete as expected.

-If any of the steps fail, clean up (see below), fix the problem, and start again from the top.

-To perform the dry-run, you can either use your environment or the release script and docker.

-### To perform the dry-run directly in your environment:

-{% highlight bash %}
 # Make sure that there are no junk files in the sandbox
 git clean -xn

-# Do a dry run of the release:prepare step, which sets version numbers.
-# Typically we increment minor version: If X.Y.Z is 1.15.0, X2.Y2.Z2 is 1.16.0.
-# Note X.Y.Z is the current version we're trying to release, and X2.Y2.Z2 is the next development version.

-# For example, if I am currently building a release for 1.15.0, X.Y.Z would be 1.15.0 and X2.Y2.Z2 would be 1.16.0.
-./mvnw -DdryRun=true -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X2.Y2.Z2-SNAPSHOT -Dtag=avatica-X.Y.Z-rcN -Papache-release -Duser.name=${asf.username} release:prepare

-# If you have multiple GPG keys, you can select the key used to sign the release by appending `-Dgpg.keyname=${your.key.id}` to `-Darguments`:
-./mvnw -DdryRun=true -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X2.Y2.Z2-SNAPSHOT -Dtag=avatica-X.Y.Z-rcN -Papache-release -Duser.name=${asf.username} release:prepare -Darguments=-Dgpg.keyname=${your.key.id}
+# Dry run the release candidate (push to asf-like-environment)
+./gradlew prepareVote -Prc=1

+# Push release candidate to ASF servers
+./gradlew prepareVote -Prc=1 -Pasf
 {% endhighlight %}

-### To perform the dry-run in docker:
+### To prepare a release candidate in Docker:

-* You will need to have [docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.
+* You will need to have [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.

 * The script expects you to mount your `~/.gnupg` directory into the `/.gnupg` directory in the container.
 Once mounted into the container, the script will make a copy of the contents and move it to a different location, so that it will not modify the contents of your original